 The number of ATTs under the supervision of any single AVS is capped at one ATT in training at any time, and no more than two ATTs at any given time.
 This means that at any given time, an AVS could supervise one ATT in training plus one authorised ATT, or two authorised ATTs.
 The AVS is also permitted to act as a deputy for other ATTs simultaneously.

 Yes.
-APHA will continue to support and monitor the rollout of ATTs.
-A specific review group will be maintained to monitor implementation for at least the first two years post-rollout.
+APHA continues to support and monitor the rollout of ATTs.
+A specific review group is being maintained to monitor implementation for at least the first two years post-rollout.

 APHA monitors the performance of ATTs (and OVs) in terms of numbers of reactors, inconclusive reactors and skin reactions identified against that expected.
 This enables audits to be targeted to any outliers.